Barfell 32mm Rigid Intake Hose

 - Each diver should carry an emergency gas supply (commonly known as a bailout bottle) on their person, to be used in the event of a diver suspecting CO poisoning, or in case of other failures of the air supply.
 This gas supply will be of sufficient capacity to enable a diver to safely return to the surface.
 The bailout bottle is filled with air from a high pressure compressor.

 - Each diver should also be equipped with a weight system that has a quick release mechanism.
 A quick release system is a readily operated mechanism that allows the immediate release of the weight system from the secured position by the single operation of one hand.
-It is designed to minimize the risk of accidental release such that sufficient weight can be released to make the diver positively buoyant.
+It is designed to minimise the risk of accidental release such that sufficient weight can be released to make the diver positively buoyant.
 Should a diver become disorientated, or in the event of other diving incidents, the quick release mechanism can be readily released.

 - Where the diver’s air hose is also the diver’s lifeline, the air hose must be attached to the diver in such a way that allows the weight system to be discarded independently of the air hose attachment.
 The minimum breaking strain of any potentially load bearing sections, including the attachment to the diver, surface attachment points, the air hose and any fittings, shall be at least 6kN